-Note that the BES Console can be installed on a laptop or any moderately powerful computer.
+The BES Console can be installed on a laptop or any moderately powerful computer.
 However, as the number of computers that you are managing with the BES Console grows, you may need a more powerful computer.
-The latest BES Console recommendations can be found at: http://support.bigfix.com/cgi-bin/redir.pl?page=serverreq.
+The latest BES Console recommendations can be found at: http://support.bigfix.com/cgi.